Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 A programmer who’s learning how to write clean code is akin to a novelist learning how to write clean prose: there isn’t a right way to do it per se, but there are plenty of wrong ways to do it, and it’ll take years to master.

+Some people don’t have what it takes and eventually end up quitting programming for good — and that’s fine because there are plenty of other techy jobs that don’t involve coding.
 But for everyone else, clean code is something that’s absolutely worth striving towards, even if it takes the rest of your life to get there.

 Explore more about: Programming.